 If we go purely on the basis of technicalities, then the AMD RX 480 and the Nvidia GTX 1060 are the two cheapest GPUs that are deemed VR-ready.
 However, you might want to take a look at some of the more powerful options if you want a decent VR gaming experience in more demanding titles.
 It all depends on whether or not you are OK with a mildly inferior VR gaming experience, or you want the best of everything in the games you plan to play.

 Generally, no you don’t need a really powerful PC for VR gaming, but it depends on what titles you plan to play and what kind of gaming experience is considered acceptable to you.
 In order to hit a stable 90 FPS in your favorite games, you might need a fairly powerful modern graphics card from the RTX 3000 series, or you might be able to get away with merely a GTX 1060.
 It all depends on the particular preference of the user in question.

 VR gaming is quite demanding and you should keep that in mind before jumping into this world.
 In terms of RAM, the story is similar.
-While you might be able to get away with 8GB of RAM if you play lighter titles and are strict about background processes, it is not a guarantee in 2021.
+While you might be able to get away with 8GB of RAM if you play lighter titles and are strict about background processes, it is not a guarantee.
 You should be looking at 16GB of RAM if you want a bit of safety and security for VR Gaming for a couple of years down the road as well.